• Free shipping

 3. Sprint Tracks or Sports Turf

 Sprint tracks are perfect for adding a versatile strip in your training area for sprint work and sled work.
 A sprint track adds a vibrant zone that adds another level to your CrossFit box.
-It can be added as a feature to your Crossfit gym but may not support all the activities you plan to do.
+It can be added as a feature to your CrossFit gym but may not support all the activities you plan to do.

 SPORTS TURF AND TRACKS